 Anyone with irregular periods who wants to become pregnant should consult a doctor, such as a fertility specialist.
 A treatable medical condition may be causing the irregularity.

-Meanwhile, a number of strategies can increase the chances of pregnancy:
+Meanwhile, a number of strategies can

 - Use a home ovulation monitor to detect luteinizing hormone: Levels usually rise right before ovulation, and a person can plan sex during this surge.

 - Monitor vaginal discharge: Also called cervical fluid, this usually becomes very watery or has the consistency of egg whites right before ovulation.